TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 ### <a id="table19"></a>Table 19.
 State and Local Sales Tax Rates

+####Note

+D.C.’s rank does not affect other states’ rankings, but the figure in parentheses indicates where it would rank if included.
+Source: Sales Tax Clearing House; Tax Foundation.

+####Source

+Source: Sales Tax Clearing House; Tax Foundation.

 ### <a id="table20"></a>Table 20.
 State General Sales Tax Collections per Capita

 ### <a id="table21"></a>Table 21.
 State and Local General Sales Tax Collections Per Capita